Advanced Panning with PanMan by SoundToys

 Panning is an essential audio processing task that producers often neglect.
-From the early days of mixing audio, it was always present and used, especially in studio recording sessions.
-Nowadays we have a broad spectrum of audio plugins that can be adjusted automatically to follow a specific panning pattern and this dramatically cuts down the effort while mixing audio.
-One of those plugins which emerged on the market in the past couple of years is PanMan by SoundToys.
+It was always present and used from the early days of mixing audio, especially in studio recording sessions.
+Nowadays, we have a broad spectrum of audio plugins that can be adjusted automatically to follow a specific panning pattern, dramatically cutting down the effort of mixing audio.
+One of those plugins that emerged on the market in the past few years is PanMan by SoundToys.

 PanMan by SoundToys